 Nondirective therapy is a type of mental health treatment; that's all about the client.
 It's to help the client, of course, as all therapies are.
 But, in this type of therapy, the therapist puts the client in the lead during sessions.
 So, if they don't take charge of the therapy session, what is their job?
 Before tackling that question, it's a good idea to start with a clear understanding of what non-directive therapy is.

-Nondirective therapy is also called client-centered therapy.
+Nondirective therapy is also called client-centered therapy or person centered therapy.
 The first term speaks to the therapist's role.
 The second term describes the point and process of the therapy.

 Client-Centered Therapy - Psychology Definition